Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 AZURE_AUTHORITY_HOST=https://login.partner.microsoftonline.cn
 ```

-The [`AzureAuthorityHosts`][authority_hosts] enum defines authorities for well-known clouds for your convenience; however, if the authority for your cloud isn't listed in [`AzureAuthorityHosts`][authority_hosts], you may pass any valid authority URL as a string argument.
+The `AzureAuthorityHosts` enum defines authorities for well-known clouds for your convenience; however, if the authority for your cloud isn't listed in `AzureAuthorityHosts`, you may pass any valid authority URL as a string argument.
 For example:

 ```typescript
 import { AzureAuthorityHosts, ClientSecretCredential } from "@azure/identity";